redpinecube/grocery/README.md

 ## Reproducibility
 This project is an R project.
-For the sake of reproducibility, it is recommended to use the RStudio IDE.
+For reproducibility, it is recommended to use the RStudio IDE.

 ## Disclaimer
 LLMs were not used for this paper.